bodrick/awesome/TOPICS.md

 *   [rsdn/CodeJam](https://github.com/rsdn/CodeJam) - Set of handy reusable .NET components that can simplify your daily work and save your time when you copy and paste your favorite helper methods and classes from one project to another

-## xml

-*   [rsdn/CodeJam](https://github.com/rsdn/CodeJam) - Set of handy reusable .NET components that can simplify your daily work and save your time when you copy and paste your favorite helper methods and classes from one project to another
-*   [ClydeDz/fancy-comments](https://github.com/ClydeDz/fancy-comments) - Fancy Comments is a snippet pack that includes different use-cases for when you may write comments in a file.
-Currently, includes comment sections for languages such as HTML, CSS, JavaScript, SQL, C# and XML.
-*   [reactiveui/refit](https://github.com/reactiveui/refit) - The automatic type-safe REST library for .NET Core, Xamarin and .NET.
-Heavily inspired by Square's Retrofit library, Refit turns your REST API into a live interface.
-*   [prettydiff/prettydiff](https://github.com/prettydiff/prettydiff) - Beautifier and language aware code comparison tool for many languages.
-It also minifies and a few other things.
-*   [sayedihashimi/slow-cheetah](https://github.com/sayedihashimi/slow-cheetah) - XML Transforms for app.config and other XML files

 ## cronjob

 *   [bamotav/Hangfire.RecurringJobAdmin](https://github.com/bamotav/Hangfire.RecurringJobAdmin) - A dashboard to manage Hangfire's recurring jobs.